-Woman arrested for disturbing Florida sea turtle nest
+Police: Woman jabbed at Florida sea turtle nest with stick

 MIAMI BEACH, Fla.
-(AP) - A Chinese woman visiting from Michigan was arrested on a charge of disturbing a sea turtle nest.
+(AP) - A woman has been accused of disturbing a sea turtle nest in Florida.

 Miami Beach police officers on Saturday arrested 41-year-old Yaqun Lu.
 She is facing a felony charge of molesting marine turtles or eggs.

-An arrest report says officers witnessed Lu using a wooden stick to jab at a nest and she stomped all over the nesting area with her bare feet.
+An arrest report says officers witnessed Lu using a wooden stick to jab at a nest as she was “stomping” around the nesting area.

 The nest was in an area closed off from the public by sticks and yellow tape.